Chaiavi/FloppyMidiPlayer/README.md

 ## Main Features

-- Plays automatically, no need to do anything
+- Plays automatically, no need to do anything, just run the jar file and use the keyboard controls
 - As simple as it gets
 - Supports Jre11 and up in order to be played even on Raspberry pies
 - Simple controls